Cabbage and Ground Beef (One Pot)

 Red Wine: We use a little red wine to flavor the ground beef and to glaze the bottom of the pan.
 And any good “drinking” wine will do the job, or you can use white wine if you prefer.

 Olive Oil: It goes without saying.
-It’s how we start most (if not all) of our recipes, and we prefer to use only extra virgin olive oil, of course, for best flavor.
+It’s how we start most (if not all) of our recipes, and we prefer to use only extra virgin olive oil, of course, for the best flavor.

 Seasonings: You will only need some salt and black pepper for this recipe.